appcues/appcues-ios-sdk/README.md

 ### Embedded Experiences

 Add `AppcuesFrameView` instances in your application layouts to support embedded experience content, with a non-modal presentation.
-For more information about how to configure your application layouts to use frame views, refer to the guide on [Configuring an AppcuesFrameView](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/appcuesframeviewconfiguring).
+For more information about how to configure your application layouts to use frame views, refer to the guide on [Configuring an Appcues Frame](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/frameconfiguring).

 Refer to the full [Getting Started Guide](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/gettingstarted) for more details.